carlosgramos/DynamoDB-Presentation/README.md

 # Why you should consider DynamoDB?

-- There is no size limit.
+- **There is no size limit**.
 You can store your data and have it scale out as the need arises.

-- Since it is hosted in multiple servers, it is redundant and highly available
+- Since it is hosted in multiple servers, it is **redundant and highly available**.

-- DynamoDB is fully managed by Amazon, so you can set it and forget it.
-Amazon will handled the servers, the software and the day to day activities so you can focus on your projects, not on your hardware.
+- DynamoDB is **fully managed by Amazon,** so you can set it and forget it.
+Amazon will handled the servers, the software and the day to day activities so **you can focus on your projects**, not on your hardware.

-- Get started with DynamoDB for free.
+- **Get started with DynamoDB for free**.
 Many applications can operate within these free tier limits.
-    * Enough throughput to handle up to 200 million requests per month
+    * Enough throughput to handle up to **200 million** requests per month.
-    * 25 GB of indexed data storage.
+    * **25 GB** of indexed data storage.
-    * 2.5 million read requests per month from DynamoDB Streams.
+    * **2.5 million read requests** per month from DynamoDB Streams.

 # How much does it cost?